thinkingjet/SpeakSync/technical_breakdown.md

 **Solution**: Implemented a multi-tiered approach:
 1. Fine-tuned recognition parameters based on input language
 2. Added an optional manual correction interface for critical misunderstandings
-3. Implemented an adaptive system that learns from corrections
-4. For specialized domains, added domain-specific vocabulary training

-This reduced error rates to below 8% even for heavily accented speech.

 ### Translation Service Limitations